-Community Social Psychology faculty believe that students learn best by combining classroom learning with hands-on experience in the field.
+The community social psychology faculty believe that students learn best by combining classroom learning with hands-on experience in the field.
 Most of our courses provide students with various opportunities to get to know the communities that surround the University through organized field trips or by having community residents and leaders as guest speakers.
-The program maintains close contact with many different organizations, agencies and institutions, including schools, health centers, human service agencies, Boys' & Girl's Clubs, neighborhood groups and government agencies.
+The program maintains close contact with many different organizations, agencies and institutions, including schools, health centers, human service agencies, neighborhood groups, and government agencies.

 Over the years, students have chosen practicum sites in a variety of unique and dynamic settings including:

 - Community Teamwork, Inc.

 - City of Lowell Division of Planning & Development

 - Lowell National Historical Park

 - Lowell Transitional Living Center

 - YWCAs of Worcester, Greater Lawrence, & Haverhill

 Several other organizations are listed on the practicum page.